 Continued Business Justification

 A PRINCE2 project must have a valid business case throughout its life.
-If the justification disappears, the project should be stopped.
+If the justification disappears at any point, the project must be stopped.

 2